SoftVarE-Group/feature-model-benchmark/README.md

 Search is provided by a Python-script written in Python version 10.8.
 The script relies almost exclusively on Python core-functionality.
-The few cases it doesn't are specifically indicated and users only need to install the libraries if they want to use the advanced functionality.
+The few cases in which it doesn't are specifically indicated and users only need to install the libraries if they want to use the advanced functionality.

 ### Preliminary Steps

 The following functionality is provided by the `scripts/fmb_search.py` file, which can be started by
  1. Cloning the repository
- 2. Navigating to the `scripts`-directory
+ 2. Navigating to the "scripts"-directory
  3. `python fmb_search.py`

-You can search for feature models with specific characteristics in the categories
+You can search for FMs with specific characteristics in the categories
  - Domain
  - Format
  - Features